Snorkelling in the crystal-clear lagoon of Mauritius

 Marine Life

 Mauritius is surrounded by one of the Indian Ocean's great coral reef systems.
 Inside the reef, a warm, protected lagoon is rich in reef fish, rays, and invertebrates.
-Outside the reef, deep blue water drops away quickly, hosting pelagic species including sperm whales, dolphins, and large sharks.
+Outside the reef, deep blue water drops away quickly — hosting resident pods of spinner dolphins, UNESCO-listed sperm whale habitat, and large pelagic species.

 Whales & Dolphins